AngeloJacobo/ULX3S_FPGA_Camera_Streaming/README.md

 1. Install [Icestudio](https://icestudio.io/)
 2. Open any example design then run `verify`
 3. Open `View>Command Output`, take note of the directory at `(DEBUG) Home_dir: ________`
-4. Open this directory and go inside the apio folder
+4. Open this directory and go inside the packages folder
 5. Add the directories of `toolchain-ecp5\bin` and `toolchain-fujprog\bin` to PATH.
 6. Check if you can now call `yosys` , `nextpnr-ecp5` , and `fujprog` on bash.